-Carpet to tile trim products are designed to fit into doorways to cover the raw edges of where a carpet meets a ceramic tiled floor.
+Carpet to tile trim styles of threshold are designed to fit into doorways to cover the raw edges of where a carpet meets a ceramic tiled floor.
 Choose the right one and it will not only look smart but also prevent the edge of your carpet fraying and help pull your carpet under tension and ruck-free, for years to come.

 Let’s be frank, there are some pretty cheap and tatty carpet door bars available in your local DIY store or shed.
-Typically chrome or gold, they have a habit of bending and buckling, easily scratch and are just don’t perform.
+Typically chrome or gold, they have a habit of bending and buckling and easily scratch.
 If you’ve invested in a lovely new carpet or some lovely porcelain floor tiles, it’s worth spending a bit more and choosing a quality carpet to tile transition at the same time, in a metal finish that complements your décor.

 One-piece solution is practical and easy

 I always recommend the one-piece carpet to tile joining strip: they are easy to fit.
-Designs such as the Premier Z9 or luxury Feline 1 are sleek and minimalist – you can’t beat them for quality either.
-Both these products grip the carpet from underneath with pins and pull it under tension, whilst the solid, visible bar neatly fits over the tile edge.
+Designs such as the Premier Z9 or luxury Feline 1 are sleek and minimalist.
+Likewise, you can’t beat them for quality.
+Both these products hold the carpet under tension from underneath; meanwhile, the solid, visible bar neatly fits over the tile edge.

 Check out the features

 - Made in a robust metal such as solid brass, which will withstand far more than the hoover.

-- Choose a metal finish to not only complement the carpet and tiles you are joining but works in with any other metal finishes you have in the vicinity, such as light fittings, stair rods or door fittings.
+- Choose a metal finish to not only complement the carpet and tiles you are joining but also works with other finishes you have in the vicinity, such as light fittings, stair rods or door fittings.